GLOBAL TRAFFIC GARDENS

 -

-Netherlands: ANWB has installed over 70 traffic gardens on school grounds, prioritizing safe cycling education.
+Netherlands: ANWB has installed 70+ traffic gardens at schools to support cycling education.

 -